 Rain, however, is not so good.
 And there’s more of it to come.
 All day.

 So when I wake up in Reliegos and hear that wet drumming on the window again, I grab my long tights, my long sleeve merino top, my guidebook, and a large café con leche in the little bar/communal room.
 I need to weigh up my options.
 (One of which being to have another coffee and a piece of tortilla, so I do.)
 I could spend all day in Reliegos?
 No, I have spent enough time locked in/out of establishments in Reliegos to know that the novelty will wear off pretty quickly.
 And Reliegos isn’t exactly a major transport hub so no easy access to buses or trains, which would be tempting.
 I am sick of the weather, but not of walking, or pilgrims, so the solution is clear: I’ll simply Not Not Go to León!
 I hit the booking.com app and after a few taps I have a new plan.
-Time to go.
+Then it’s time to reluctantly go.

 Yet again I am one of the last pilgrims on the trail, but that’s OK.
 I pass a few soaked and miserable fellow travellers on the 6 km to Mansilla de las Mulas, and I bet the albergues there are full already.
 The statue in town seems to be as fitting in the rain as it is in the heat.